levsero/test_embed/STYLE.md

 <a name="headReactProps"></a>**Props**

-Component `propTypes` must be defined for each prop as a static object literal that is added to the class:
+Component `propTypes` must be defined for each prop as a static object literal that is added to the class.

 ```javascript
 class NewComponent extends Component { ... }